wellscrosby/MRGHoloOcean/docs/usage/installation.rst

    Docker Installation
    ===================

-   Holodeck's docker image is only supported on Linux hosts.
+   HoloOcean's docker image is only supported on Linux hosts.

    You will need ``nvidia-docker`` installed.